 If we see things in our life that we want to change, then what is it that is holding us back from doing it?
-Why don’t we just make the desired changes?
+Why don’t we just take the actions that will produce the desired changes?
 Questions like that can sure give birth to a huge list of excuses, can’t they?

 If someone says to us, why haven’t you lost the weight, or read those books, or made more money, or learned to control your temper?
-We can easily defend ourselves with a long list of reasons that sound perfectly logical.
+We can easily defend ourselves with a long list of reasons why we haven’t taken those actions, and each reason will probably sound perfectly logical.
 But why do we feel the need to make excuses for our behavior?

 Making changes comes with a whole assortment of emotional issues that most of us would rather not deal with.
 It means that we would have to disrupt our routine.
-It also means that some sort of effort will probably be required.
+It also means that some sort specific actions (effort) will probably be required.
 If we already have too much to do, and more than enough to think about, the last thing we want is to have one more demand put on us.

 Can you relate to feeling that way?